giuliamasoero/giuliamasoero.github.io/content/authors/admin/_index.md

 ---
 <!-- add a brief description of your research interests and project -->

 I am an ecologist (population, behavioural and, recently, evolutionary ecology), with a particular interest for birds as study species.
 I like to answer questions related to the effects of climate change on animals using long-term individual-based datasets.
+Recently, I have been getting more and more interested in Open Science and Reproducibility practices.

 Currently, I am a postdoc with a Marie Skłodowska-Curie global fellowship for 30 months.
 My project sees the collaboration between the [M.A.D.
 Lab](https://juliengamartin.github.io/) (Prof. Julien Martin, University of Ottawa, Canada) and the [Bize Lab](https://www.vogelwarte.ch/de/vogelwarte/ueber-uns/team/mitarbeitende/pierre-bize) (Dr. Pierre Bize, Swiss Ornithological Institute - Vogelwarte Sempach, Switzerland).